How To Design Event Name Badges (that don’t suck)

 The Golden Trio

-Choosing the Right Badge Size
+Choosing the Right Event Badge Size

+Selecting the appropriate size for conference badges depends on factors such as event scale, attendee demographics, and design preferences.
 Standard badge sizes include A6 (10.5 x 14.85 cm) and A7 (7.4 x 10.5 cm), which offer a balance between visibility and convenience.
-Larger badges provide more space for information and design elements but may be cumbersome to wear, especially for multi-day events.
+Larger badges provide more space for information and design elements but may be cumbersome to wear, especially for multi-day events or when mingling in crowded spaces.

 Choose Colours Wisely